 The assumptions underlying the supermarket model, namely that the arrival process is Poisson and that the service times are exponentially distributed, do not accurately describe many (and probably most) real systems, although they are useful because they lead to a simple Markovian system.
-In this section, we demonstrate how to modify our approach to handle more general service and arrival times.
+In this section we demonstrate how to modify our approach to handle more general service and arrival times.
 We focus on the example where the service time is a fixed constant.
-The approach we use is based on Erlang's method of stages, which we shall describe briefly here.
-For a more detailed explanation see [17, Sections 4.2 and 4.3].
-We approximate the constant service time with a gamma distribution: a single service will consists of r stages of service, where each stage is exponentially distributed with mean 1/r.
-As r becomes large, the expected service time remains 1 while the variance falls like 1/r, so that the service time behaves like a constant random variable in the limit as $r \to \infty$.
+The approach we use is based on Erlang's method of stages, which we describe briefly here.
+For a more detailed explanation see Sections 4.2 and 4.3 of [17].
+We approximate the constant service time with a gamma distribution: a single service will consist of r stages of service, where the time for each stage is exponentially distributed with mean 1/r.
+As r becomes large, the expected service time remains 1 while the variance falls like 1/r, so that the service time behaves like a constant random variable in the limit as $r \to \infty$ .

-The state of a queue will now be the total number of stages remaining that the queue has to process, rather than the number of customers; that is, the state of a queue is [r(# of waiting customers) + stages of the customer being served].
+The state of a queue will now be the total number of stages remaining that the queue has to process, rather than the number of customers; that is, the state of a queue is [r(# of waiting customers) + # of remaining stages of the customer being served].
 Since r determines the size of the state space, numerical calculations will be easier if we choose r to be a reasonably small finite number.
 Our simulations suggest that for $r \approx 20$ the approximations for constant service times are quite accurate.

 There is some ambiguity in the meaning of a customer choosing the shortest queue.
 If the number of customers in two queues are the same, can an incoming customer distinguish which queue has fewer stages of service remaining?
-Let us first consider the case where we have aware incoming customers, who can tell how many stages are left for each of their d choices and choose accordingly.
-Let g be the fraction of queues with at least g stages left to process (where we take g = 1 whenever g = 0).
-Then g increases whenever an arrival comes to a queue with at least g = 1 and fewer than g stages left to complete.
-Similarly, g decreases whenever a queue with g stages completes a stage, which happens at rate g.
+We first consider the case where we have aware incoming customers, who can tell how many stages are left for each of their d choices and choose accordingly.
+Let $s_j$ be the fraction of queues with at least j stages left to process (where we take $s_j = 1$ whenever $j \le 0$ ).
+Then $s_j$ increases whenever an arrival comes to a queue with at least j - r and fewer than j stages left to complete.
+Similarly, $s_j$ decreases whenever a queue with j stages completes a stage, which happens at rate r.
 The corresponding system of differential equations is thus